Real-time Energy Market

-The IESO's real-time energy market, also known as the physical market, serves as a platform for matching the supply and demand of electricity.
+The IESO's real-time energy market, also known as the physical market, serves as a platform for matching the supply and demand of electricity in Ontario.

-Every five minutes, a market clearing price (MCP) is set based on the bids and offers that are settled in whole electricity market.
-For each five-minute interval, dispatch instructions specify the required amount of energy to be injected (by sellers) or withdrawn (by buyers) based on their accepted offers and bids.
+Every five minutes, a market clearing price (MCP) is set based on the bids and offers that are settled in the wholesale electricity market.
+For each five-minute interval, dispatch instructions specify the required amount of energy to be injected into (by sellers) or withdrawn (by buyers) from the IESO-controlled grid based on their accepted offers and bids.

-Dispatchable generators submit offers to supply electricity in different quantities and prices for each hour of the day.
-They must be able to adjust the amount of electricity they generate in response to new instructions issued every five minutes by the IESO.
+Dispatchable generators submit offers to supply electricity in specific quantities and prices for each hour of the day.
+They are able to adjust the amount of electricity they generate in response to dispatch instructions issued as often as every five minutes by the IESO.

-Dispatchable consumers, also known as loads, can submit bids to purchase electricity.
-Dispatchable loads must be able to adjust their power consumption in response to new instructions coming every five minutes from the IESO.
-If the Ontario energy price is greater than the price they are willing to pay, the dispatchable load must reduce consumption to meet their dispatch instructions.
+Large energy consumers, also known as loads, can submit bids to purchase electricity.
+Dispatchable loads are able to adjust their power consumption in response to instructions arriving as often as every five minutes from the IESO.
+If the Ontario energy price is greater than the price they are willing to pay, the dispatchable load will receive dispatch instructions to reduce their consumption.

-The Ontario electricity market is interconnected with five other jurisdictions: Manitoba, Minnesota, Michigan, New York and Quebec allowing market participants access to energy throughout eastern North America.
-Market participants can import energy or operating reserve from another control area into Ontario, as well as export energy from Ontario.
+The Ontario electricity market is interconnected with five other jurisdictions: Manitoba, Minnesota, Michigan, New York and Quebec, allowing market participants access to energy throughout eastern North America.
+Market participants can import energy from another jurisdiction into Ontario, as well as export energy from Ontario.
 Participants can also move energy through Ontario from one jurisdiction to another in a type of transaction called a linked wheel.

-To complete an import transaction, a participant must make an offer in the IESO-administered market.
-Import offers are considered along with all other offers received from suppliers.
-An import offer is accepted and scheduled on the following conditions: if it is required to meet demand; if it is economical in comparison to other supply; and if it can be physically accommodated by the intertie and the IESO-controlled grid.
+To complete an import transaction, a participant will simultaneously make an offer in the IESO-administered market to import and bid in another jurisdiction to export.
+An import offer is accepted and scheduled hourly to flow if it is economical in comparison to other supply and it can be physically accommodated by the intertie and the IESO-controlled grid.

-In order to export energy, a participant must place a bid in the IESO-administered market to purchase energy at the intertie point between two jurisdictions (e.g. Ontario and New York).
-An export will be scheduled if the bid is economical and the intertie and IESO-controlled grid can physically accommodate the transaction.
+In order to export energy, a participant will simultaneously make a bid in the IESO-administered market to purchase energy and offer to import into another jurisdiction.
+An export will be scheduled hourly if the bid is economical and the intertie and IESO-controlled grid can physically accommodate the transaction.

 Both wholesalers and retailers re-sell electricity.
 They do not need to have physical facilities that produce or consume electricity to participate in Ontario's real-time and financial markets.
 Wholesalers buy energy in the wholesale market and sell energy and services to other customers.
 Retailers sell energy and services to consumers at the retail level.

-Non-dispatchable loads or consumers draw electricity from the IESO-controlled grid as needed and agree to pay the HOEP at whatever the price is determined to be.
+Non-dispatchable loads or consumers draw electricity from the IESO-controlled grid to meet their needs, regardless of the price.
 A local distribution company is an example of a non-dispatchable load.